 Control Ref # Foundation's Control Description Test Procedure Test Result 5.01 Logical access to the U.S. Bank system is restricted based upon job responsibilities and supports an effective segregation of duties.
-Inquired of management regarding access restrictions.
 Inspected a list of users with access to the custodial system to determine whether access to the system is appropriate based on job responsibilities.
 No exceptions noted.
 5.02 Access to the Foundation's systems and network are restricted through Active Directory credentials.
-Inquired of management regarding the Active Directory restrictions.
 Inspected password configurations for Active Directory and foundation systems to determine whether access is restricted through Active Directory credentials.
 No exceptions noted.
 5.03 Password complexity standards enforce control over access control software passwords.
-Inspected password configurations to determine whether passwords are configured to LCMS password policy.
+Inspected password configurations to determine whether passwords are configured to The LCMS Foundation password policy.
 No exceptions noted.
 5.04 A Network Service Request Form is completed when provisioning or deprovisioning employee system access.
 The completion of this form is evidenced in the New Employee/Termination Checklist signed off by the employee's Supervisor.
 Inspected a sample of new hires and terminated employees to determine whether the corresponding New Employee/ Employee Termination checklist was completed, including the task for Network Service Request form, and the checklist was signed off by the employee's Supervisor.
 No exceptions noted.